FAANG/comm-methylation/RRBS-toolkit/Descriptive_analysis/readme.txt

 				(Default value : 10 for min and 500 for max) min_samples_per_condition	Minimal number of samples per group satisfying above coverage conditions.
 				(Default value : no minimum)
-output_table_file		Name of the file used to save methylation level table.
+keep_NA				Whether to keep rows containing at least one NA value (Possible values : Yes/No - Default : Yes) output_table_file		Name of the file used to save methylation level table.
 				If no path is specified, file will be produced into directory specified in output_dir produce_hclust			Flag used to indicate if user wants to produce hierarchical clustering.